Assassination of Orlando Letelier: Investigation and prosecution

-Investigators initially determined that the explosion was caused by a plastic explosive, molded to concentrate the force of its blast into the driver seat.
+Investigators initially determined that the explosion was caused by a plastic explosive, molded to concentrate the force of its blast into the driver's seat.
 The bomb was attached by wires or magnets to the car's underside, and blew a "circular hole, 2 to 2½ feet in diameter" in the driver's seat.
 The bomb was not believed to have been controlled by a timing device or a remote-controlled detonator.

-In the days after the incident, spokespersons for the United States Department of State said the department "expresses its gravest concern about Dr. Orlando Letelier's death".
+In the days after the incident, spokespersons for the United States Department of State said the Department "expresses its gravest concern about Dr. Orlando Letelier's death".
 Due to the assassination of Prats and the attempted assassination of Bernardo Leighton, the incident was believed to have been the latest of a series of state-sponsored assassination attempts against Chilean political exiles.
 A spokesman for the Federal Bureau of Investigation (FBI) said that this was the first incident of violence against Chilean exiles on American soil, according to agency records.

+A week after the assassination, the FBI's legal attaché in Buenos Aires sent a classified cable report to Washington based on a high-level source in the Argentine Secretariat of Intelligence that stated that the murder was likely the work of Operation Condor.
+The report, designated "CHILBOM", stated that Chile was the center of Operation Condor and "a third and most secret phase of Operation Condor involves the formation of special teams from member countries to carry out sanctions up to assassinations".

 The FBI eventually uncovered evidence that Michael Townley, a DINA US expatriate, had organized the assassination of Orlando Letelier on behalf of Chile.
 Townley and Armando Fernandez Larios, who was also implicated in the murder, had been given visas to enter the United States.